jekyll/jekyll/docs/_docs/continuous-integration/github-actions.md

 title: GitHub Actions
 ---

-When building a Jekyll site with GitHub Pages, the standard flow is restricted for security reasons and to make it simpler to get a site setup.
-For more control over the build and still host the site with GitHub Pages you can use GitHub Actions.
+When building a Jekyll site with GitHub Pages, the default GitHub Pages Jekyll workflow is restricted for security reasons and to make it simpler to get a site setup.
+For more control over the build and still host the site with GitHub Pages you can use the Jekyll workflow.

-## Advantages of using Actions
+## Advantages of using Jekyll workflow

 ### Control over gemset